Kargil Conflict 1999

 Pakistani gunners shelling Indian positions from Brasil Chu just 5 kilometers away from Kargil.
 15 June 1999

-Fighters from Hizb-ul-Mujahideen offer Zuhar prayers in Kargil sector as conflict continued and Indian Army made desparate attempts to recapture the strategic peaks.
-30 June 1999
+Fighters from Hizb-ul-Mujahideen offer Zuhr prayers in Kargil sector as conflict continues and Indian Army makes desperate attempts to recapture the strategic peaks.
+June 1999

-Prime Minister Nawaz Sharif addressing the troops during the conflict - the victorious capture of the Kargil peaks by the Mujahideen is the fruit of their 11 years of struggle for freedom.
+Prime Minister Nawaz Sharif addressing troops during the conflict - the victorious capture of Kargil peaks by Mujahideen is the fruit of their 11 years of struggle for freedom.

 Pak Army gun position in Mushong sector.
 5 June 1999

-With cotton stuffed in ears, gunner loads a shell and gets ready to shell Indian positions from Mushong sector.
+With cotton stuffed in ears, a gunner loads an artillery shell and gets ready to pound Indian positions from Mushong sector.

 Indian supply road comes under Pakistani shelling.
-The capture of different strategic Indian posts had cut off road to Siachen glacier.
+The capture of different strategic Indian posts had cut off their supply route to Siachen glacier.

 Pak Army soldier observing an Indian post.
 26 June 1999

-Guerilla fighters from Hizb-ul-Mujahideen marching forward to join the battle in Kargil sector.
+Guerilla fighters from Hizb-ul-Mujahideen moving forward to join the battle in Kargil sector.